 Filter Overview

-In Onit, Raw Transaction Filters and Raw User Filters are built using JSON, an open-standard format that uses human-readable text to store and transmit data.
+In Onit, Raw Transaction Filters and Raw User Filters are built using JSON, an open-standard format that stores and transmits data using human-readable text.

 For example, the JSON below tells Onit to filter Records against specified criteria: